DeskproApps/app-auto-self-assign/README.md

 While the development server is on,  any change will cause the application to be reloaded in the Deskpro window, giving you a nice live preview.

+### Packaging the application for distribution

+In your project folder run:

+    npm run package

+This will create a `dist` folder inside your project folder which contains all the unpacked and compiled assets and a zip file named `app.zip`.
+This `app.zip` file is the one required to install your application via the DeskPro admin interface.

 ## Documentation